ZoeJanssen/studbud/README.md

 I found this assignment to be very enjoyable and a fun challenge.
 It was a lot more difficult to use github than repplit at the start, espically as i didn't clear my cache, so was confused and kept changing my nav bar as i was unable to see an outcome from my changes.
 I feel a lot more confident with coding, and feel like i have a greater understanding overall of all three languages but particularly the use of javascript in Web design.
 It is a bit of challenge when you can't find the missing semicolons but in the end it all went okay.

-## development documentation
+## Design development documentation
+ __Changes__

- __Changes__ There were various changes that came about from my inital mockups, particularly as i can design a great website but can not always code it.
+  There were various changes that came about from my inital mockups, particularly as i can design a great website but can not always code it.
 Although i did change a lot up, it was generally a cosmetic change and did not effect the user experience.
  * __Removed the Profile Page__
     * I did actually code this page but at the end of the day i realised it did not add anything to the design and hence was deemed unnecessary.
 You can see below the inital designed
     Profile page: